notsamj/Personal-Projects/C App 1/README.md

 in that course about programming in C.

 ### Regarding the comments
-I didn't use.
+I didn't make many comments.
 I decided to use this program as a way to illustrate how many and how detailed I comment in programs that don't have a requirement to add proper comments.